Petretooo/petar-angelov-employees/README.md

 ## About the Project

-The project is about how consuming CSV files, and extracting the data from the files.
-The data is about employees and projects.
-The main business logic is to find each two pairs on the same project and how long they worked in that project.
-In additional there are validations and unit tests to ensure the validity of the provided files.
+The project is about consuming CSV files and extracting data from them.
+The data is for employees and projects.
+The basic business logic is to find two pairs in the same project and how long they worked in that project.
+Additionally, there are validations and unit tests to ensure the validity of the provided files and business logic.

 ## Technology Stack